epensinger/curriculum/computerCodingEssentials/U2Numbers_and_Math/L1-IntsFloatsInterpreter.md

 ## Lesson Goals
 - Use the python interpreter in the command line to perform mathematical operations
 - classify numbers as either floats or ints
+- understand the difference between floats and ints
 ## Key Terms to pay attention to
 - data types
 - float